As Carly sat at the kitchen table staring at her husband Frank with resentment, she wondered how things would ever be right in their marriage again.

 4. Focus on what’s going right and what seems to be shifting and changing for the better.

-If you truly want to revive connection in your marriage, letting go of resentment is absolutely going to have to happen.
+If you truly want to revive connection in your marriage, letting go of resentment is the path to it.

-Ultimately, however, it’s up to you to make the choice to stop carrying around the anger. bitterness and resentment for your own benefit.
+But it is to say that it’s up to you to make the choice to stop carrying around the anger. bitterness and resentment for your own benefit.